 For more information on Europe Real Estate, visit angelogordon.com/strategies/real-estate/europe-real-estate/

-Central London office take-up continues to drop as tenants reassess their space needs.
+Central London office rents continue to drop as vacancy rates increase.